-According to the BLS, financial analysts, including portfolio managers, made a mean annual salary of $91,620 per year as of 2013.
-The BLS projects that employment for this group of workers will increase by 16% over the 2012-2022 decade.
+According to the BLS, financial analysts, including portfolio managers, made a median annual salary of $80,310 per year as of 2015.
+The BLS projects that employment for this group of workers will increase by 12% over the 2014-2024 decade.

 Certification and Licensure

-Some portfolio managers choose to earn the Chartered Financial Analyst (CFA) designation offered by the CFA Institute (www.cfainstitute.org).
+Some portfolio managers choose to earn the Chartered Financial Analyst (CFA) designation offered by the CFA Institute.
 To be eligible for the CFA credential, candidates must have a combination of work experience and formal education.
 The qualified candidate must also pass three exams that cover a wide variety of topics, including quantitative analysis, professional ethics, risk management and portfolio management basics.

 Portfolio managers might be required to obtain a federal license if they deal in the sale of securities.
 Licensing is done through the employer.